ivoyager/ivoyager-changelogs/README.md

 * ContainerSized, ContainerDraggable & ContainerDynamic generalized to modify Control parent and renamed ControlSized, ControlDraggable & ControlDynamic

 ## Bug fixes
-* Fixed bug preventing hotkey from being removed (when not replaced)
+* Fixed bug preventing hotkey action from being removed from InputMap (when not replaced)